 The Role of Motivation and Immersion

 While linguistic structure plays a critical role, a learner’s personal motivation, immersion environment, and quality of instruction often tip the scales.
-Immersive experiences—living and working in the country where the language is spoken daily—consistently correlate with faster and more durable results.
-Increasingly, technology and online communities are bridging geographical gaps, giving learners access to authentic conversation partners and resources.
+Studies on second language acquisition, including research published in Studies in Second Language Acquisition, consistently show that immersive experiences correlate with faster and more durable results.
+Living and working in environments where the target language is spoken daily provides practice opportunities that are difficult to replicate elsewhere.
+Technology and online communities are increasingly bridging geographical gaps, giving learners access to authentic conversation partners and resources.

 Can Difficulty Be Quantified?